-Below, I address an instance of brewing (of a sort) in Rangoon during the three-year Japanese occupation, 1943-1945.
+I will address an instance of brewing, of a sort, in Rangoon during the three-year Japanese occupation, 1943-1945.
 As well, I discuss a traditional pale ale made in Myanmar today.
 But first, George Appleton.

 Rangoon, the Cathedral, the Japanese

-Appleton was a long-lived Englishman, a Cambridge-educated Anglican cleric who was later a noted author.
-From the mid-1920s to the immediate post-war period he ministered mainly in Burma, one of the missionaries who combed the East under the British flag.
+Appleton was a long-lived Englishman, a Cambridge-educated, Anglican cleric and later a noted author.
+From the mid-1920s to the immediate post-war period he ministered mainly in Burma, one of the many missionaries who combed the East under the British flag.
 Once the Japanese were pushed out of Burma (1945) he returned to his fold in Rangoon, at Holy Trinity Cathedral.

-The design and construction of Holy Trinity, a neo-Gothic red brick completed in 1894, are explained in this informative précis in the Archiseek site.
+The design and construction of Holy Trinity, a neo-Gothic, red brick pile completed in 1894, are explained in this informative précis at Archiseek.

 Appleton wrote an account in 1946 of the depredations visited on Burma’s churches during the war.
-He also gives interesting social background on Burma.
-This includes the wide ethnic mix that existed even then, especially the significant Indian and Chinese populations.
+He also imparts interesting social background on Burma.
+This included the wide ethnic mix that existed, especially the significant Indian and Chinese populations.

 12,000 Europeans, mostly British, completed the quota of foreigners in the country.
 These were in Government service or industry and trade.
 The latter class had a large share in overseas trade, shipping and organised industry.
 They contributed much to the life and wealth of the country, but naturally were under control of boards at home, whose chief interests were profits.